-Let's make more progress on MP1!
-We'll complete a search method and use it to get the search bar displayed in the UI to work.
+Let’s wrap up MP1!
+We’ll complete a search method and use it to get the search bar displayed in the UI to work.

 We’re about to write a search method together.
 But before we do, we need to examine a new and very cool Kotlin feature: extension methods!
 (We set up a stub extension method during our first MP1 lesson, but it’s time to return to it and talk about what’s actually going on.)